ISS for the Nobel Peace Prize

 Nomination must be postmarked no later than February 1.
 That means you can submit nominations right now!

 It may sound complicated, but we’ve prepared templates for you that fulfill all the requirements.
 Just download our Letter of Nomination and Rationale for Nomination, customize them, and send them in.

 Get Involved in the Campaign

 Once you’ve requested nominations, encourage others to do so too!
 Engage your networks and spread the word: the International Space Station Partnership is a model for international cooperation on Earth and in space and it deserves our recognition.

 Send us any recommendations or news to help the ISS for Nobel Prize initiative using the contact form below.

 Who We Are

 This project came about almost by accident, exchanging comments one day over an editorial published on spacesafetymagazine.com, we talked about how amazing a feat ISS really is, how incredible it’s lasted this long.
 Have you ever heard, said a reader, about how ISS was nominated for the Nobel Peace Prize?
 We hadn’t, but we soon got interested.
 Starting with the staff of Space Safety Magazine and some dedicated readers, we began.
-Our volunteer base expanded around the globe, as we have been joined by space enthusiasts, organizations, and agency employees from around the world.
-We are doing this because we are passionately certain that projects like ISS are the way to build a bright future in space, and we want the world to recognize that future too.
+Our volunteer base expanded as we have been joined by space enthusiasts, organizations, and agency employees from around the world.
+We are doing this because we are passionately certain that projects like ISS are the way to build a bright future in space and on Earth, and we want the world to recognize that future too.